SofijaErkin/basic-tool-mac/linux/fix_virtualbox_install_mac.md

 This is because:

-After installing `Virtual Box`, first grant "`VirtualBox`" APP
+After installing `Virtual Box` from out of App Store, first grant

-permissions, then restart/reboot mac.
+ "`VirtualBox`" APP permissions, then restart/reboot mac.

 So,